 For program-specific prerequisites, please click on your program of interest below:

 Students who are not Canadian citizens or permanent residents in Canada are considered international students; this includes US citizens without dual citizenship including those on a work permit, temporary visa or any other type of visa.

 CityU Canada welcomes international students into our British Columbia based full-time programs – the Master of Counseling (January start only) and the Bachelor of Arts in Management.

 Please contact an advisor at BCInquiries@cityu.edu to learn more about additional admissions criteria that may apply.
 You can also find more information in our International Students section.

-Because all courses at CityU are taught in English, all incoming students must demonstrate proficiency in English prior to enrollment, in addition to any other admission requirements of their prospective program.
-For the purposes of English proficiency requirements, English-speaking countries are defined as the United States, Canada, the United Kingdom, Ireland, Australia, South Africa, and New Zealand exclusively.
+English Proficiency: Because all courses at CityU are taught in English, all incoming students must demonstrate proficiency in English prior to enrollment, in addition to any other admission requirements of their prospective program.

 Please click here to see the list of recognized standardized tests accepted by CityU.
 Read our English Proficiency Policy to learn more.